RaulAstudillo06/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a Postdoctoral Scholar in the [Department of Computing and Mathematical Sciences](https://www.cms.caltech.edu/) at [Caltech](https://www.caltech.edu/), hosted by Professor [Yisong Yue](http://www.yisongyue.com/index.php).
-I recently obtained my Ph.D. in Operations Research and Information Engineering from [Cornell University](https://www.cornell.edu/), where I was fortunate to work under the supervision of Professor [Peter Frazier](https://people.orie.cornell.edu/pfrazier/).
+I earned my Ph.D. in Operations Research and Information Engineering from [Cornell University](https://www.cornell.edu/), where I was fortunate to work under the supervision of Professor [Peter Frazier](https://people.orie.cornell.edu/pfrazier/).
 Before that, I completed the undergraduate program in Mathematics offered jointly by the [University of Guanajuato](http://www.ugto.mx/en/) and the [Center for Research in Mathematics](https://www.cimat.mx/en).
 In 2021, I was a Visiting Researcher at [Meta](https://research.facebook.com/) within the Adaptive Experimentation team led by [Eytan Bakshy](https://eytan.github.io/).

-My research interests lie at the intersection between operations research and machine learning, with an emphasis on Bayesian methods for efficient sequential data collection.
-My work combines principled decision-theoretic foundations with sophisticated machine learning tools to develop frameworks for adaptive experimentation in robotics, materials design, cellular agriculture, among other scientific applications.
+My research interests lie at the intersection between operations research and machine learning, with a focus on algorithms for efficient sequential decision-making under uncertainty.
+More specifically, my work combines rigorous decision-theoretic foundations with sophisticated machine learning tools to develop modern adaptive experimentation methods.
+These  methods have found application in cellular agriculture, materials design, and protein engineering.